dev-protocol/devprotocol.xyz/CONTRIBUTING.md

 ### Your First Code Contribution 🟩

 Unsure where to begin contributing to this project?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through these beginner-friendly issues:

 - [Beginner issues](https://github.com/web3community/devprotocol.xyz/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/web3community/devprotocol.xyz/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.